svjack/ComfyUI-LatentSyncWrapper/README.md

 1. [ComfyUI](https://github.com/comfyanonymous/ComfyUI) installed and working
 2. Python 3.8-3.11 (mediapipe is not yet compatible with Python 3.12)
 3. FFmpeg installed on your system:
-- Download from [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip) to your root C:\ drive extract it and and add 'C:\ffmpeg\bin' to system PATH
+- Download from [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip) to your root C:\ drive, extract it, and add 'C:\ffmpeg\bin' to system PATH

 2. If you get PYTHONPATH errors:
    - Make sure Python is in your system PATH